-Everything You've Ever Wanted to Know About Getting a Facial
+Everything You Want to Know About Getting a Facial, Answered

 I'm a huge lover of facials.
 In fact, I'll admit I'd rather spend my money on a facial than on a night out.
 Once you start seeing the benefits of facials, you won't be able to stop, but if you've never had one, you may not know who to ask for advice.
 Facials are like any beauty treatment: you can have pretreatment jitters simply from not knowing what to expect.
-Although facials are not typically considered painful, it's always nice to know what to expect when you are booked in for your first one.
-So we reached out to skincare guru Elizabeth Rimmer, founder and director of London Professional Aesthetics, to help answer the questions you may have.
+Although they're not typically considered painful, it's always nice to know what's in store when you are booked for your first one.

-"There are a wide range of facials on the market ranging from oil-based massage style facials to microcurrent and microdermabrasion facials to peel-based facials," said Rimmer.
-Due to the wide variety of facials, it's difficult to know what may be painful, as it depends on your comfort level, so it's always a good idea to ask your therapist ahead of time what to expect in terms of pain or discomfort.
-Typically facials do not hurt, but some treatments like microdermabrasion and extraction can cause strange sensations.
-The noises of the tools used may also be new to you, but the facialist will explain what the sounds are.
+"There are a wide range of facials on the market ranging from oil-based massage-style facials to microcurrent and microdermabrasion facials to peel-based facials," Rimmer tells POPSUGAR.
+Due to the wide variety of options, it's difficult to know what may be painful as it depends on your comfort level, so it's always a good idea to ask your therapist ahead of time what to expect in terms of pain or discomfort.
+Typically, facials do not hurt, but some treatments, like microdermabrasion and extraction, can cause slight discomfort.
+The noises of the tools used may also be new to you, but the facialist will be able to explain to you what the sounds are.

-"This really depends on what type of facial you are planning," Elizabeth said.
-Facials such as pore extractions and heavy chemical peels may need more downtime than an oil-based massage facial.
-Elizabeth suggests that it's wise to "plan a convenient time" to avoid any problems with the skin needing a little downtime.
+"This really depends on what type of facial you are planning," Rimmer says.
+Facials such as pore extractions and heavy chemical peels are likely to need more downtime than an oil-based massage facial.
+She suggests that it's wise to "plan a convenient time" to avoid any problems with the skin needing a little downtime.
 It's best not to get an extraction facial the day of a big event; get it a few days before.

-"Your therapist should be in tune with you," Elizabeth said.
-"If you want to chat, then of course you can, however, if you prefer to close your eyes and drift away, then your therapist will be sensitive to that."
+"Your therapist should be in tune with you," Rimmer says.
+"If you want to chat, then of course, you can.
+However, if you prefer to close your eyes and drift away, then your therapist will be sensitive to that."